Analysis | The Stunning Scale of India’s Biggest IPO Ever: QuickTake

 2. When is the IPO?

 Finance Minister Nirmala Sitharaman has set a March deadline for the listing.
-The IPO was initially slated for the fiscal year from April, 2020, but was delayed as India’s harsh stay-at-home rules during the pandemic interrupted the preparations.
+The IPO was initially slated for the previous fiscal year, but was delayed as India’s harsh stay-at-home rules during the Covid-19 pandemic interrupted the preparations.

 3. Why is valuing the company so difficult?